SEKOIA-IO/documentation/docs/integration/categories/applicative/1password_epm.md

 1. Click on **+ Intake** button to create a new one
 2. Choose **1Password EPM**, give it a name and choose the relevant Entity
 3. Click on **Create** button
-4. Copy the **Intake key**

-!!!
-Note
-	Save the `Intake key` on a block note.
-It will be used in the next step.

-### Pull the logs to collect them on Sekoia.io

-Go to the Sekoia.io [playbook page](https://app.sekoia.io/operations/playbooks), and follow these steps:

-1. Click on **+ PLAYBOOK** button to create a new one
-2. Select **Use a template**
-3. Search for `1Password` keyword on the search bar and select the template named `Fetch new events from 1Password EPM`
-4. Create a **Module configuration** using
   - API token from `How to create an API token` step.
   - Base URL depending by the server that hosts your 1Password account: